-- 1.10 Following the Regulation 14 consultation, which took place in October and November 2020, this final version of the Plan is now being submitted to Northumberland County Council who will publicise the Plan for not less than 6 weeks.
-Following this, an independent examiner will be appointed, and the Plan will undergo the examination process.
-Following recommendations from the examiner, the Plan may be further modified before proceeding to referendum. - 1.11 This is the Regulation 15 (Submission) version of the Plan and comments are invited from all consultation bodies, local businesses and residents in the Neighbourhood Area on its content.
+- 1.10 Following the Regulation 14 consultation, which took place in October and November 2020, the Regulation 15 version of the Plan was submitted to Northumberland County Council who publicised the Plan for not less than 6 weeks.
+Following this, an independent examiner was appointed, and the Plan underwent the examination process.
+Following recommendations from the examiner, the Plan has been modified before proceeding to referendum. - 1.11 This is the Referendum Version of the Plan, on which registered electors in the Parish are invited to vote at Referendum.